4x/Capstone/readme.md

 All time series were split into training and test sets using `sklearn.model_selection.train_test_split`.
 They were then fed into a neural network with two `LSTM` layers, which are particularly suited for time series.
 The hyperparameters were optimized with `KerasTuner`.

 ## Distributed Computing
 This project relies on 36 simultaneous neural networks: 28 for the currencies, and eight for the underlying currencies.
-To split the load among the processors and cores, the computations are executed asynchronously using `ThreadPoolExecutor` (in `distribute_predictions(prefix, suffix)`.
+To split the load among the processors and cores, the computations are executed asynchronously using `ThreadPoolExecutor` (in `scale_distribute(train, test)`.

 ![Model Losses](./ModelLosses.png)

 ## Measuring Forecast Accuracy
 There are many ways to compare the performance of various prediction models.
 I chose *Mean Absolute Percentage Error*, or MAPE, which is calculated as: